 He said: "That was a major challenge in terms of a social development project and when Muditha proposed it to us as part of his studies we thought it was perhaps rather too ambitious.
 But in reality, when you go and see what he has achieved and what is ongoing within that community, quite clearly he has made a remarkable difference and that is credit to him."

 On the strength of this, Muditha Pussalla has since been promoted to the rank of Superintendent and made director of community policing for the whole of Sri Lanka.
-He's very much a man on a mission.'Be proactive'
+He's very much a man on a mission.

 He tells me: "With the community policing concept, we are thinking about the society, we are to consult the society bring in partnership work.
 It's must not only be about enforcement."